 There are two ways you can enter Titus Canyon in Death Valley National Park.
-The easy way is to park at the west entrance and walk in.
-The fun way is to drive in from Nevada Highway 374.
+The easy way is to park at the west entrance and walk-in.
+The fun route is to drive in from Nevada Highway 374.
 The 27-mile trip starts near the Nevada town of Beatty and climbs to 5,000 feet before winding down to lower Titus Canyon and out into Death Valley.

-Titus Canyon road is one-way east to west.
-The graded dirt road has several steep and narrow sections along with several places where the road is only a couple feet from the edge of a canyon.
-This trip is not for the faint of heart but definitely worth the effort for those that make the journey.
+Titus Canyon Road is one-way east to west.
+The graded dirt road has several steep and narrow sections along with several places where the way is only a couple feet from the edge of a canyon.
+This trip is not for the faint of heart but definitely worth the effort.

-High-clearance or four-wheel-drive are recommended for this trip, however, most of the drive is fairly easy.
-Plan ahead and this trip will be one of the most amazing road trips you will ever take.
+High-clearance or four-wheel-drive recommended for this trip.
+However, most of the drive is relatively straightforward.
+Plan ahead, and this trip will be one of the most amazing road trips you will ever take.

 The road to Titus Canyon is marked with a sign but easy to miss.
 The first ten miles are flat with some washboard sections.
-From there the road heads into the foothills and slowly twists and turns up to the top of Red Pass, the highest point on the road at 5,250 feet.
+From there, the route heads into the foothills and slowly twists and turns up to the top of Red Pass, the highest point on the way at 5,250 feet.

 The lower section of Titus Canyon is probably the most photographed area of the trip and the easiest to access.
-The road here is actually the creek bed.
-Some sections are just wide enough for a vehicle to squeeze through.
-Canyon walls rise to over 100 feet on both sides of the road making it seem like you are in a tunnel rather than a canyon.
+The road here is the creek bed.
+Some parts are just wide enough for a vehicle to squeeze through.
+Canyon walls rise to over 100 feet on both sides of the road, making it seem like you are in a tunnel rather than a canyon.

 There are several side canyons that you can explore in the lower section of the canyon.
 Klare Spring trail takes you to a small watering hole used by Bighorn Sheep.
-Petroglyphs near the spring were left by Native Americans.
-Unforutuanly vandals have left their mark here also masking the ancient writings.
+Native Americans left petroglyphs near the spring.
+Unfortunately, vandals have left their mark here, also masking the ancient writings.

 The final mile of the canyon is the most narrow and where you may encounter hikers who have parked their cars at the west entrance.
 Finally, you’re out and can see Death Valley National Park below in all its glory.
-From here the road is two-way until it intersects Scotty Castle’s Road.
+From here, the road is two-way until it intersects Scotty’s Castle’s Road.

-Total trip distance is 27 miles with an average speed of ten miles an hour.
-Plan on at least fours hours with stops along the way.
-Titus Canyo Road is one-way East to West.
+Total trip distance is 27 miles, with an average speed of ten miles an hour.
+Plan on at least four hours with stops along the way.
+Titus Canyon Road is one-way East to West.